primetime129/InstaPostAlert/README.md

 ---

+### 8. Discord Bot Creation

+for a detailed Tutorial on the Discord bot creation read XXX.md

+---

 With InstaPostAlert, your Discord server will stay connected with Instagram, bringing fresh content directly to your community in real-time.
 Enjoy keeping your audience engaged and informed!